kajetan-szczurowski/LRO-new-version/README.md

-# LRO new version - FrontEnd
+# LRO new version - Frontend

 This project is a first public commit on my new version of LRO.
 LRO is a project made for playing tabletop RPG with my friends online. *Link to demo at the bottom of the description.*